A Complete Guide to Visiting the Beautiful Keukenhof Gardens 2026

 How to Grow Your Own Tulips

 If you’re inspired by the beauty of the tulips while visiting Keukenhof Gardens and the surrounding fields, you may be interested in growing tulips of your own.
-Here are some tips for growing tulips:
+You can purchase tulip bulbs in numerous stores throughout the Netherlands, especially if you’re visiting Amsterdam.

-1. Plant bulbs in the fall: Tulips are planted in the fall, typically between September and November, before the ground freezes.
+- Plant bulbs in the fall: Tulips are planted in the fall, typically between September and November, before the ground freezes.

-2. Choose a sunny location.
+- Choose a sunny location.
 Tulips need full sun to thrive, so choose a location that gets minimum six hours of direct sunlight per day.

-3. Prepare the soil: Tulips prefer well-draining soil that is rich in organic matter.
+- Prepare the soil: Tulips prefer well-draining soil that is rich in organic matter.
 Add compost or other organic matter to the soil before planting.

-4. Plant bulbs at the right depth.
+- Plant bulbs at the right depth.
 Tulip bulbs should be planted at a depth that is three times the height of the bulb.
 For example, a 2-inch bulb should be planted 6 inches deep.

 Visiting Keukenhof is such a bucket list item that you have to visit once in your life to surround yourself with the beauty.
 The amount of education they also provide regarding the flowers is such a nice touch when visiting.
 If you ever get the chance to visit, I highly recommend it.
-I hope this complete guide to visiting Keukenhof Gardens helps you plan your trip!
+I hope this complete guide to visiting Keukenhof Gardens and beyond helps you plan your trip!